dasiths/NimbleConfig/README.md

             .AndBuild();
 ```

-**These fluent apis allow you to easily add your custom logic.** They take a function which accepts a type and the auto resolved value as seen in the above example.
+**These fluent apis allow you to easily add your custom logic.** They take a function which accepts a type and the auto-resolved instance as seen in the above example.

 - `.WithNamingScheme()` for setting configuration key names.
 - `.WithReader()` for setting a custom config reader.
 - `.WithParser()` for setting a custom parser.
-- `.WithConstructor()` for setting a value constructor.
+- `.WithConstructor()` for setting a custom value constructor.

 ---